karink520/git-and-github-intro/install_git.md

 1. Open the Terminal app.
 Terminal comes pre-installed on your Mac.
 You can find it with a Spotlight Search or in the Utilities folder within the Applications folder.

+2. Check if you have git already.
+In the terminal, type

+    `git --version`

+   a.
+If you get a message back in the terminal that tells you some sort of version number `git version 2.31.1`, you are all set with the installation and can skip ahead to the "configure git" step!
-2. Type into the Terminal the following text: `xcode-select -—install` and press return.
+   b.
+If you don't get a message about the version number, you may get a message prompting you to install git, and you can follow those instructions.      c.
+If you get neither a version number nor installation instructions type into the Terminal the following text: `xcode-select -—install` and press return.
 You'll be asked to confirm the installation, and once you do, the installation will begin.

 3. Once the installation finishes successfully, you'll have Git.
 Double check by opening a new Terminal window and typing:

    `git --version`

    If you get a message back in the terminal like `git version 2.31.1`, that means you've successfully installed Git (even if your version number is slightly different from this example).
 If you get something else back in the terminal, such as `-bash: git: command not found`, it means there has been a problem.

  4. Configure Git by entering the following three lines in the Terminal (hitting Return after each one), subsituting your own name and email instead of `Karin Knudson` and `karin.knudson@tufts.edu`.

     `git config --global user.name "Karin Knudson"`